-If you’re looking for a more comprehensive guide on Translation Services in general, we have created it for you!
+If you’re looking for a more comprehensive guide on Translation Services, we have created it for you!
 Learn about the language industry, the different applications, and how to select the service that best fits your goals.

-In an innovative industry such as banking and finance, there are always new products and concepts as well as terminology that keep being updated.
+In an innovative industry such as banking and finance, new products, concepts, and terminology is always evolving.
 Translation companies have to keep abreast of the developments in the finance industry because financial translations are often complex.

 Financial translation deals with the translation of documents related to the economy, finances and banking.
 It involves a wide range of topics and types of reports and documents.
 Financial translation requires the deft touch of a subject matter expert, who is highly trained as a translator and has years of experience in the field.

 Financial translation is not for a newbie translator.
-It requires an extensive knowledge of the industry as well as the specific language or terminology that is needed by a particular topic or subject.
-Even financial translators who are already experienced might still face a few challenges.
+On top of extensive knowledge of the industry, you also need deep knowledge of the specific language or terminology of a particular topic or subject for accurate financial translation results.
+Even experienced financial translators might still face a few challenges.

 Many financial terminology are in English but there are also financial terms that are unique to other countries.
 Some countries have not yet updated their financial dictionaries, making it difficult for financial translators to find equivalent terms.
 For example, many of the new financial terms in English do not have equivalent terms in Russian.
 If the new terms do not have equivalents in other languages, the financial translator has to find a way to explain the term.
 This means that the translator has to draw from his or her own experience in the field to find a word or phrase that will be equivalent to the new term.